-Additionally, under the CARES Act, the Pandemic Emergency Unemployment Compensation (PUEC) program allows states to extend unemployment benefits for up to 13 weeks.
+Additionally, under the CARES Act, the Pandemic Emergency Unemployment Compensation (PUEC) program allows states to extend unemployment benefits.
 This legislation also provides flexibility to states in determining what is considered "actively seeking work."
 You don't have to meet the same requirements to qualify if you're unable to search for work because of:

 Can you qualify for unemployment benefits if you've been furloughed?

 During normal times, furloughed workers often don't qualify for unemployment insurance.
 However, if you were furloughed because of the coronavirus, you likely qualify for unemployment benefits through the CARES Act.

 How do you apply for unemployment benefits?